babasaraki/iandow.github.io/_posts/2020-06-01-Chicken_TV.md

 tags: [video, chickens]
 ---

 About 3 weeks ago one of my chickens, a Plymouth Rock, went broody.
 So, I immediately bought a dozen fertilized eggs from a farmer near Portland Oregon and stuck them under her.
 The eggs should hatch on Saturday June 6.
 I can't wait to see how many hatch and what breeds they'll be.
 It's amazing to watch the hen on her clutch.
 I love the sounds she makes too.
-I'll do my best to keep that stream up and running but any number of other things might bring it down, like precarious extension chords, curious kids, etc.
+You can watch the action live by playing the following video.
+I'll do my best to keep this video stream up and running but any number of other things might bring it down, like precarious extension chords, curious kids, etc.

 <!-- CSS  -->
 <link href="https://vjs.zencdn.net/7.2.3/video-js.css" rel="stylesheet">